w3f/research/docs/polkadot/networking/4-xcmp.rst

-- On the other hand, using more validator groups introduces more places at which messages can get lost or censored: if the entire validator group is malicious then the XCMP message may get lost entirely, which would freeze that parachain - since our Fairness_ property blocks them from progressing until they have processed this message.
+- On the other hand, using more validator groups introduces more places at which messages can get lost or censored: if the entire validator group is malicious then the XCMP message may get lost entirely, which would freeze that parachain - since our fairness property blocks them from progressing until they have processed this message.

   Therefore, we would need to specify a backup retrieval mechanism for